-A CTA Provider may approach a Participant's jobactive Provider to ask it to cover the costs of a relevant check in relation to a Participant through use of the Employment Fund.
-Use of the Employment Fund is at the discretion of each jobactive Provider and is not guaranteed.
+A CTA Provider may approach a Participant's Employment Provider, NEST Provider or the Department's DSCC where it referred the Participant, to ask it to cover the costs of a relevant check in relation to a Participant through use of the Employment Fund.
+Use of the Employment Fund is at the discretion of each Employment Provider, NEST Provider or the Department's DSCC where relevant and is not guaranteed.